This page includes information on:

 A supplier or agent can visit at any time if an appointment has been made and accepted.

-Suppliers who contacts you, other than by telephone, must meet the following requirements.
+Suppliers who contact you, other than by telephone, must meet the following requirements:

 Disclose purpose and show identification